 We also noticed a significant increase in the visibility of our email campaigns.
 FY22 closed with an open rate of 36% which is an 18% increase from last year.
 Open rates are email marketing metrics that measure the percentage rate at which emails are opened.
 This is an indicator that we are reaching our audience and they continue to find the information we share relevant to their needs.
 A total of 208 email blasts were sent to our audience of 6,156 people.

 In FY22, we undertook our triennial Salary and Tuition survey of child care providers which seeks to analyze salaries and child care tuitions in Rockland County to help child care providers assess their budgets and determine the true cost of care.
-We anticipate this report being released in the Fall of 2022.
+This report was released in the Spring of 2022.

 Child Care Resource and Referral Services